swarnikaraj/scraper/static/notes.md

 else :
     print("somthing else)

-    in the aboe scenraio else only going to excute after succefull excution of w while
+    in the aboe scenraio else only going to excute after succefull excution of w while if we use any break in while loop then else wont run
+    you can do the same thing with for loop as well